 Tips for a smooth transition

 Wondering how to keep your toddler in bed?
-To make the transition from cot to bed easier on you and your child, here are a few tips for you to follow.
+To make the process easier for you and your child, here are a few tips on how to transition from cot to bed.

 Keep things familiar